John Ezaki, BS, LMT

-Emmanuel Abraham, LMT, received an Associate Degree in Occupational Studies in Therapeutic Massage at New York College of Health Professionals in 2012.
+Emmanuel Avraham, LMT, received an Associate Degree in Occupational Studies in Therapeutic Massage at New York College of Health Professionals in 2012.
 This degree includes European Massage which focuses on the musculoskeletal system, and Asian Bodywork, based on the principles of Oriental medicine and the movement of energy.
 Over time, Emmanuel has worked closely with Chiropractors and Physical Therapists which provided him with keen insight to enhance his treatments for neck, shoulder, and low back problems.

 John Ezaki, BS, LMT, graduated from Villanova University with a BS in Psychology and the University of North Florida with a degree in Biofeedback.
 In 1993, John graduated from Health Options Institute in Bethlehem where he studied massage and later taught.
 John has also studied a variety of other modalities, but his main style is Neuromuscular Therapy.
 John tailors each massage to each particular client’s needs.
 He works with his clients and stresses that ”communication is an integral part of the therapeutic process.”